 Colorado State Forest Service (CSFS)

 Grants to Colorado nonprofit organizations, government agencies, public and private utilities, and community groups for community-scale initiatives to reduce the risk of wildfire in the wildland-urban interface.
-Funding may also support projects related to forest health and restoration, and projects that encourage the utilization of woody material for traditional forest products and biomass energy.
+Funding is also intended for projects that promote forest health and restoration, and projects that encourage the utilization of woody material for traditional forest products and biomass energy.
 All grant funds must be utilized on non-federal land within the state of Colorado.

 The two types of projects identified below will be considered through this grant program:

 Additional emphasis will be given to projects that contain the elements listed below:

 More information about grant program criteria can be found at https://csfs.colostate.edu/media/sites/22/2019/08/2019-2020_FRWRM_Grant_Program_Request_for_Applications.pdf#page=2.

 An individual request may not exceed $250,000 of program grant funding.

 - Successful applicants will receive final award approval with approximate project start date on June 1, 2020.

 - Project completion deadline – June 1, 2023

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

 Submit applications to your local CSFS District office: